Ideas wanted for innovative partnerships

 Grants for partnerships that have already piloted could include grants for expert advice and problem solving teams in order to achieve commercial scale-up, identifying new locations for growth, new monitoring and reporting tools, and new approaches to the management of social and environmental impact.

-- The following types of organizations can submit a proposal:
+- The following types of organisations can submit a proposal:

 - Private-sector company